DO YOU WANT TO PARTNER WITH EXPERT CONSERVATION DOG TEAMS ON YOUR NEXT PROJECT

 "We have been surveying jaguar populations in the Maya Biosphere Reserve for over 20 years.
 Knowing what they are eating is fundamental to understanding how this defines the presence and abundance of their populations in different sites of the reserve.
 One of the ways to determine jaguar diets is through the analysis of their scats, but it is not easy to find them in the jungle.
 Working with Barley, a K9 Conservationist scat detection dog, and his trainer Kayla Fratt facilitated this task and made the work in the field not only effective but also a lot of fun."

-Director of Biological Research for Guatemala, Wildlife Conservation Society and project partner
+Director of Biological Research for Wildlife Conservation Society-Guatemala Program and project partner

 Placeholder Image